-This case challenges the constitutionality of a Virginia statute that requires the automatic suspension of the driver’s licenses of people who fail to pay court fines and fees.
+This case challenges the state of Oregon’s policy of suspending the driver’s licenses of people who cannot afford to pay fines and fees for traffic violations.

 Mrs. Mahoney was held for 42 days on a cash bail of $1315 because she was unable to pay a failure to appear charge.
 The charge was later dropped.
 However, to avoid imprisonment on a contempt charge, she pled guilty and this resulted in $20,000 additional debt.